Azure/Azure-Network-Security/Azure Firewall/Queries and Alerts/First time source IP to destination using port/README.md

-## First Time Source IP to Destination
+## First time source IP to destination using port

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Network-Security%2Fmaster%2FAzure%2520Firewall%2FQueries%2520and%2520Alerts%2FFirst%2520time%2520source%2520ip%2520to%2520destination%2FFirstTimeSrcIpToDst.json)

-This alert searches for the first time a source IP communicates with a destination based on a configurable learing period.
+This alert searches for the first time a source IP communicates with a destination using a specific port based on learing period activity.
 Configurable Parameters:
 - Learning period time - learning period for threashold calculation in days.
 Default set to 7.